lepinekong/thesystem/README.md

 You should see:
 - A Red console running the markdown generator on the sample article
-- A popup window asking to confirm source download: you can confirm this latter
+- A popup window asking to confirm **source download**: you must **confirm** this latter if you want to modify the article in ReAdABLE format.

 ![https://i.imgur.com/oo1xFW6.png](https://i.imgur.com/oo1xFW6.png)